Things to see and do - Brighton

 Kings Road GB - Brighton & Hove BN1 2GS

-Overlooking the seafront, The Thistle Brighton is just 400 metres from the Brighton Pier and the Royal Pavilion.
-It offers a restaurant with sea views, a pool and a spa.
-The air-conditioned rooms at the Thistle feature flat-screen TVs and Wi-Fi acce..
+Overlooking the seafront, Jurys Inn Brighton Waterfront is just 400 metres from the Brighton Pier and the Royal Pavilion.
+It offers free WiFi throughout, a restaurant with sea views, a pool and a spa.
+The air-conditioned rooms at the Jurys Inn Brigh..

-8 Boyces St GB - Brighton BN1 1AN
+8 Boyces St GB - BN1 1AN Brighton and Hove

-A stylish, modern steakhouse hidden away in the Brighton Lanes.
-Cooking centres around the Josper charcoal oven; they specialise in 35-day old matured organic steaks but there's also a wide selection of fish and other tasty dishes.
+A keenly run, rustic steakhouse hidden away in the Brighton Lanes district.
+Cooking centres around the charcoal oven; they specialise in 35-day matured organic steaks but there's also a tasty selection of fresh fish dishes to try.

 Relaxed, friendly restaurant decorated in warm burgundy colours.
-Appealing menu of tasty, original vegetarian dishes which include items from Japan, China and South America.
+Appealing menu of generous, tasty, original vegetarian dishes which include items from Japan, China and South America.
 Mini épicerie sells wine, pasta and chutney.